 When talking about different trading patterns, we have different types of traders.
 Most of the time, when talking about traders on the platform, we assume it’s an active trader who opens up to 100 trades a day—algorithmically or manually—and closes most of them at the end of the day.
 This is pattern number 1.

 But today, we’re facing more people with money that they want to put in an investment account rather than their bank account.
 That’s pattern number 2, and it’s a different approach in all aspects, including risk management, because people don’t want to exit their trades at the end of the day.
 They want to invest in stocks, like Apple or Meta, and close in six months or later.
-Still, facts and CFD brokers can bring a lot of value to these traders.
+Still, FX and CFD brokers can bring a lot of value to these traders.

 Pattern number 3 is social and copy trading.
 Today, we have very good solutions, showing the performance of Master accounts.
 So, people see a Master account bringing at least 20% of revenue per year and subscribe to it.
 This, though, can cause many problems.
 For example, when the master account issues the order, thousands of sub-accounts issue the same order simultaneously.
 This causes a huge system load.
 So, we now face issues affecting execution speed and actual price.
 The first half of the accounts may profit, and the other half may not.

 The last pattern is algo trading.
 More and more platforms allow us to do algo trading and connect to them using B2C API.
 It’s giving a single user the ability to trade using a programming language.
 This case exhibits a different pattern from the others because these traders can issue thousands of orders per day.

 To protect LPs, we need to split the overflow from these four categories into different pools and take care of them differently.
 For instance, for investors, brokers can safely do B-Book.
 For day traders, it depends on their performance.
 Brokers must store their history and analyze it using an AI or business intelligence system.
 That way, they can understand who trades well and needs to be offset and who trades poorly and should be B-Booked.